-UNWTO Banns Critical Press at World Travel Market
+UNWTO Bans Critical Press at World Travel Market

 - UNWTO is a United Nations affiliated agency subject to international law.

-- Currently the UNWTO has an illegitimate Secretary-General running the organization like a dictator.
+- Currently, the UNWTO has an illegitimate Secretary General running the organization like a dictator.
 According to a legal interpretation by the lawyer who was involved creating UNWTO policies, SG Zurab Pololikashvilihe was only put in place by manipulation.
 The initial election in 2018 should not be recognized.

-- The Secretary- General managed to avoid all critical press questions ever since he took the helm on January 1, 2018.
-Today was an example on how far UNWTO would go to shut anyone not agreeting with the Secretary-General up.
+- The Secretary General managed to avoid all critical press questions ever since he took the helm on January 1, 2018.
+Today was an example on how far UNWTO would go to shut up anyone not agreeing with the Secretary General.

-The first ministerial summit at World Travel Market since the pandemic took place today in London at the WTM World Stage at the Excel Exhibition Center.
+The first ministerial summit at World Travel Market since the pandemic, took place today in London at the WTM World Stage at the Excel Exhibition Center.

 Like always, ministers were meeting to discuss relevant issues to the World Tourism Organization and the state of the industry.
 As was the case ever since UNWTO was established as a UN agency, journalists were part of the audience, but they could not ask questions.
 After the ministerial discussion, it was customary to have a press conference.